jamatarmusic/GENajam/README.md

-# GENajam v1.00
+# GENajam v1.10
 Front end editor for GenMDM by Littlescale

-note: v1.10 is coming very soon! it supports patch saving and more!

 Overview video: https://www.youtube.com/watch?v=uE3FbmMKl-U
+Connection guide (and history): https://www.youtube.com/watch?v=WcB8032SWHI

 To see an example of what this can do: https://www.youtube.com/watch?v=_nLA5kXui2M *This is a live improv GENajam set played over some multi-tracked GENajam recorded material.*

 A physical front end interface for GenMDM for Mega Drive built by Catskull Electronics.
 This hardware device will allow you to access all FM settings for the 6 channels offered by GenMDM as well as load TFI files from SD card and assign them per channel.
 Currently supports channels 1-6 for FM and has full 6 note Polyphony with last note priority and low note priority.
 There is also sustain pedal support and the modulation wheel now activates the LFO.
 This makes it extremely musical to play chords and pads.
 GENajam will also gives a very piano like velocity curve, allowing the instruments to be played with ease.

-Note: PCM mode is not supported.
-Saving is not supported at the moment.
+Note: PCM mode switching is not supported by Genajam but can be still enabled in MONO mode.
 There is a bug in GENMDM where Decay 2 only works on OP1.

 # Instructions